 If you are interested in participating in a clinical trial or learning more about the clinical trials at this center, please contact:

-The Nemours Children's Health System has had an active research program in pediatric respiratory disease since 1989 and has been a clinical site for the American Lung Association Airways Clinical Research Centers (ACRC) since 1999 and AsthmaNet since 2012.
+Nemours Children's Health has had an active research program in pediatric respiratory disease since 1989 and has been a clinical site for the American Lung Association Airways Clinical Research Centers (ACRC) since 1999.

-Nemours Pharmacogenomics Laboratory in Jacksonville provides a repository service to the ACRC under the direction of Drs.
-Lima and Blake for genomic DNA specimens and other samples stored for future use that has been in operation since 1999.
-The laboratory is managed by Ed Mougey, PhD.
-Currently over 15,000 samples are stored.
+The Nemours Biobank and Molecular Analysis Program in Wilmington, Delaware provides a biorepository service to the ACRC under the direction of Dr. Blake and Jennifer Holbrook for genomic DNA specimens and other samples stored for future use that has been in operation since 1999.

-Each Nemours site in Jacksonville and Orlando has dedicated research space for respiratory research including examination rooms, vented rooms for methacholine challenges and sputum induction, and contiguous laboratory area for pulmonary function testing, and exhaled nitric oxide collection.
+Each Nemours site has dedicated research space for respiratory research including examination rooms, vented rooms for methacholine challenges and sputum induction, and contiguous laboratory area for pulmonary function testing, and exhaled nitric oxide collection.
 All clinical coordinator staff are highly trained to perform these procedures.
 Each site has access to a Clinical Research Center for overnight stays.

-Nemours has been a successful research site with consistently having participant randomizations well above targets, high level of racial minority participant recruitment, scientific productivity including grant writing and publications, and cultivating junior investigators.
+Nemours has been a successful research site, consistently exceeding participant randomization targets, recruiting a high level of racial minority participants, scientific productivity including grant writing and publications, and cultivating junior investigators.

-The University of Florida has an active research program in adult studies of asthma, COPD, idiopathic pulmonary fibrosis for over 20 years with large minority participation.
+For over 20 years the University of Florida has had an active research program in adult studies of asthma, COPD, and idiopathic pulmonary fibrosis with large minority participation.
 They have dedicated research equipment for pulmonary function testing and CT scanning.
-Dr. Cury has busy clinic schedule and sees over 100 patients per week.